Canon's CXDI-801C wireless detector for digital radiography is sized to fit into most wall stands, Buckeys, mobiles and incubators.

 The most important consideration, say vendors and practitioners alike, are the needs of patients.

-ITN created a comparison chart of specifications for digital radiography systems that can be accessed at www.itnonline.com/content/digital-radiography-systems.
+ITN has created a comparison chart for specifications for digital radiography systems, both fixed and mobile.
+It can be accessed at www.itnonline.com/content/digital-radiography-systems.
 This will require a login, but it is free and only takes a minute to register.
 The chart includes all manufacturers of mobile C-arms that sell systems in the United States.

 Greg Freiherr has reported on developments in radiology since 1983.
 He runs the consulting service, The Freiherr Group.
 Read more of his views on his blog at www.itnonline.com.